Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Loukoumades

-These are Greek doughnuts -- golden, crispy balls of fried dough drizzled with honey, cinnamon, and crushed walnuts.
-They are served hot, and they are absolutely extraordinary.
-We found the best ones near Monastiraki, and I am not exaggerating when I say my children asked to go back three times.
+Greek doughnuts.
+Golden, crispy balls of fried dough drizzled with honey, cinnamon, and crushed walnuts.
+They're served hot, and they're absolutely extraordinary.
+We found the best ones near Monastiraki, and I am not exaggerating when I say Lila asked to go back three times.
 These alone are worth the plane ticket.

 Other Winners

 Moussaka (like a Greek lasagna with eggplant and potatoes), pastitsio (baked pasta with meat sauce), Greek salad with enormous blocks of feta, grilled halloumi cheese, and baklava for dessert.
-The kids also loved Greek yogurt with honey and walnuts for breakfast every single morning.
+Lila also loved Greek yogurt with honey and walnuts for breakfast every single morning.

 Day Trips from Athens